infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violation-reasons.md

-Ground awarness is an essential part of any flight, and this includes exiting the runway in an expeditious manner to ensure other aircraft are able to take-off or land safely.
+Ground awareness is an essential part of any flight, and this includes exiting the runway in an expeditious manner to ensure other aircraft are able to take-off or land safely.
 Failure to exit the runway might have caused a loss of separation with other aircraft, a go-around and/or a degradation in service - this could have resulted in you being removed from the server.